Erosion Control Rule

 The District may require any additional information or data, as it finds relevant and necessary to evaluate and act on an application.

 8. FINANCIAL ASSURANCE

 The District may require the applicant to file a bond or other financial assurance in accordance with the Financial Assurance Rule.
-For a fast-track permit, the assurance must be in the form of a performance bond, a letter of credit or a cash escrow.
+The assurance must be in the form of a performance bond, a letter of credit or a cash escrow.
 The assurance shall be maintained until: